-Performance commitment DS02: Surface water management Unit of measure Number of hectares to two decimal places Boundaries This performance commitment is not applicable for contributing area which already drain to surface/foul sewer networks.
-Any schemes on site delivery before 31 March 2020.
+Performance commitment DS02: Surface water management Unit of measure Number of hectares to two decimal places Boundaries Any schemes on site delivery before 31 March 2020.

-The hectares of surface area disconnected from the combined sewer system or from which the flow of surface water is attenuated by a sustainable drainage system from 1 April 2020.
+The hectares of surface area fully disconnected from the combined sewer system or from which the flow of surface water is attenuated by a sustainable drainage system from 1 April 2020.